T-SQL Tuesday #133 What Have You Learned from Presenting

 The Ask

-This month’s T-SQL Tuesday is hosted by Lisa Griffin Bohm (Blog | Twitter).
-Lisa invites us to share something technical THAT DID NOT RELATE to the topic of the presentation, that you’ve learned in writing or giving the presentation.
-This can include a work presentation, for those of you who haven’t spoken at an event!.
+This month's T-SQL Tuesday is hosted by Lisa Griffin Bohm (Blog | Twitter).
+Lisa invites us to share something technical THAT DID NOT RELATE to the topic of the presentation, that you have learned in writing or giving the presentation.
+This can include a work presentation, for those of you who haven't spoken at an event!.
+Thanks to Lisa for hosting this month's blog party!

 I don’t often present